remkade/multisite-json-api/README.md

 PHP Versions
 ------------
 This is theoretically compatible with PHP 5.4 and higher.
-However, upgrading to phpunit 8 required that I make tests require PHP 7.2+.
+However, upgrading to phpunit  required that I make tests require PHP 7.2+.
 So, it's probably still fine to run this on something less than 7.2, but since I can't get working tests on that version, I don't recommend it.

+We are currently testing only on php 8.1.

 Security
 --------